-The 2050 CliMobCity partners defined eight 'Good Practices' that are published on the Interreg Europe policy learning website.
-These eight good practices can be a source of inspiration for concrete actions that can be taken to move to sustainable mobility.
+The 2050 CliMobCity partners defined nine 'Good Practices' that are published on the project website.
+These good practices can be a source of inspiration for concrete actions that can be taken to move to sustainable mobility.
+Five of them are "expert approved" and published in the Interreg Europe database.